ASzc/eldrow/README.md

                         in the word.
 Order doesn't matter. (default: ) -n NOT_PRESENT, --not-present NOT_PRESENT
                         Specify any letters that are known to not exist anywhere in the word.
-Order doesn't matter. (default:
-                        )
-  -k KNOWN_POSITIONS, --known-positions KNOWN_POSITIONS
+Any letters specified in the list of present letters will override letters specified here.
+Order doesn't matter. (default: ) -k KNOWN_POSITIONS, --known-positions KNOWN_POSITIONS
                         Specify any positions/columns that are known to contain a particular letter.
 Use a period character